IRS Audit Process Explained for Businesses in Great Neck Estates, NY

 Document Preparation and Review

 A firm ensures your records meet IRS standards.
 They verify that every document is organized and supports your claims.
+Typical tasks include:

 Reviewing past tax returns for errors or omissions